Claremont University Consortium Leadership

 Active professionally, Dr. Clemens has published with an emphasis on library personnel matters, has spoken both nationally and regionally on library technology and library consortium development, and has served on a number of national and regional library committees and as a Delegate to the OCLC Users Council.
 During her tenure on the executive committee of the Statewide California Electronic Library Consortium, the organization transitioned from a primarily volunteer organization to a nonprofit public benefit corporation that has developed a national reputation for service to private academic libraries.
 Dr. Clemens has also served on a number of WASC visiting teams and on committees of the Mt.
 Baldy United Way.

-Stephanie Dornes became the director of Human Resources (HR) for Claremont University Consortium in July 2015.
+Project Manager Stephanie Dornes became the director of Human Resources (HR) for Claremont University Consortium in July 2015.
 In this position, Stephanie is responsible for establishing and overseeing CUC’s HR practices in recruiting, development, legal compliance, employee relations, compensation and for the management of the HR department.
 Stephanie also leads the cross-functional employee engagement team for CUC.

 Stephanie joined CUC in 2010 as a human resources generalist before becoming a human resources business partner in 2013.
 In her most recent role, she collaborates with leaders across CUC to provide HR services that include full-cycle recruitment, performance management, compensation analysis, policy development and employee training.

 Prior to joining CUC, Stephanie managed multi-state recruiting, onboarding, benefits administration and employee relations for the Geneva Foundation, a non-profit organization that administers grants and contracts for military medical research.